fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/service-implementation.md

 if the account the token has been generated on is allowed to access the addressed bot Custom Endpoint service endpoints.

+### Error Retry Strategies and Endpoint Timeout

+If the service of a Custom Endpoint is temporarily unavailable due to maintenance or if there are changes in the network that cause temporary errors, the Third-Party Bots use strategies to respond to such eventualities.
+These are described in the [Retry Policy Recommendations](retry-policy-recommendations.html).
+After three attempts, no further request will be made.
+Furthermore, the time until a timeout for a single request occurs is 60 seconds.

 ### Service Flows

 This section will describe some of the common interaction flows.
 We will highlight which API request